Aluminium futures up on spot demand

-Aluminium prices on Tuesday edged up 0.15 per cent to Rs 133.45 per kg in futures market after speculators built up fresh positions amid positive trend in spot market.
+Aluminium prices on Wednesday edged up 0.38 per cent to Rs 133.20 per kg in futures market after speculators built up fresh positions amid positive trend in the spot market.

 Analysts said fresh positions created by traders after positive demand from consuming industries mainly led to rise in aluminium prices.